Web Services

 Scaling policy

-A scaling policy specifies CPU and memory metric thresholds which trigger the scaling process.
+A scaling policy defines the CPU and memory thresholds that trigger scaling.

 resources:myWebService:type: web-serviceproperties:packaging:type: stacktape-image-buildpackproperties:entryfilePath: src/index.tsresources:cpu: 0.5memory: 1024scaling:minInstances: 1maxInstances: 5scalingPolicy:keepAvgMemoryUtilizationUnder: 80keepAvgCpuUtilizationUnder: 80